History of Wikipedia: Divisions and internationalization

 Early in Wikipedia's development, it began to expand internationally, with the creation of new namespaces, each with a distinct set of usernames.
 The first subdomain created for a non-English Wikipedia was deutsche.wikipedia.com (created on Friday 16 March 2001, 01:38 UTC), followed after a few hours by catalan.wikipedia.com (at 13:07 UTC).
 The Japanese Wikipedia, started as nihongo.wikipedia.com, was created around that period, and initially used only Romanized Japanese.
 For about two months Catalan was the one with the most articles in a non-English language, although statistics of that early period are imprecise.

 The French Wikipedia was created on or around 11 May 2001, in a wave of new language versions that also included Chinese, Dutch, Esperanto, Hebrew, Italian, Portuguese, Russian, Spanish, and Swedish.
 These languages were soon joined by Arabic and Hungarian.
 In September 2001, an announcement pledged commitment to the multilingual provision of Wikipedia, notifying users of an upcoming roll-out of Wikipedias for all major languages, the establishment of core standards, and a push for the translation of core pages for the new wikis.
 At the end of that year, when international statistics first began to be logged, Afrikaans, Norwegian, and Serbian versions were announced.

 In January 2002, 90% of all Wikipedia articles were in English.
 By January 2004, fewer than 50% were English, and this internationalization has continued to increase as the encyclopedia grows.
-As of 2014, about 85.5% of all Wikipedia articles are contained within non-English Wikipedia versions.
+As of 2014, about 85% of all Wikipedia articles were in non-English Wikipedia versions.
+As of 2023, the English and Simple English Wikipedias have 7 million articles between them, but roughly 90% of articles were in non-English Wikipedias.